21 Best Restaurants in Alsace-Lorraine, France

 Restaurant Details

-This lovely farmhouse, reconstructed in the Orangerie park, warrants a pilgrimage if you're willing to pay for the finest cooking in Alsace.
-Chef Eric Westermann focuses on the freshest of local-terroir specialties, supplemented by the best seafood from Brittany.
-Look for dishes like pan-fried foie gras with Vosges ceps truffle or the chef’s signature sautéed frog legs served with schniederspaetle (onion- and potato-filled ravioli).
+This lovely farmhouse, reconstructed in the Orangerie park, warrants a pilgrimage if you're willing to pay for some of the finest cooking in Alsace.
+Chef Eric Westermann focuses on the freshest of local-terroir specialties, supplemented by the best seafood from the French coast.
+Look for dishes like free-range Alsace chicken with Vosges truffles braised in a traditional Baeckeoffe ceramic dish, or the chef’s signature sautéed frog legs served with schniederspaetle (onion- and potato-filled ravioli).
 The seasonal desserts are also noteworthy.
 Two small salons are cozy, but most tables are set in a modern annex made largely of glass and steel.

 03–88–45–56–65